lluis90badia/projects/data_analyst_projects/sql_project-car_dealership_sales/documentation/business_questions.md

 * Who are the top-performing salespeople?
 * Is sales performance concentrated in a small number of employees?
 * Are some dealerships too dependent on one employee?
-* Are performance differences linked to employee role, experience, territory or lead allocation?

 ### Result (screenshot)